 It’s a journey.
 Not a competition.
 Not a race.
 Not a destination.
 All those clichés.

-I am not sure when anxiety became a problem for me.
-I don’t have a defining moment when I thought…”wow…I’m having an anxiety attack”.
+I am not sure when anxiety became something I was aware of.
+I don’t have a defining moment when I thought…”wow…I’m having anxiety”.
 It just happens.
-Now though, I am just more aware of it.
 I am aware of it because I have two little, gorgeous, impressionable, sponge-like human beings who watch my every move.
 Even when I don’t think they do.
-I don’t want them to be like me.
 I don’t want them to feel overwhelmed just by taking on the day.
 Which I do sometimes.
-I can’t explain it.

 A friend introduced me to John Meredith in December 2012.
 It was a meeting that in many ways has changed my life.
 I spend a lot of time with John each week practicing yoga.
 Inevitably my competitive spirit always creeps into our hours and I end up being my own worst enemy.
 John brings me back with the simple…”Remember to breathe”.